kubedb/website/content/articles/deploy-mariadb-using-kubernetes-mariadb-operator/index.md

 ---
 title: Deploy MariaDB using Kubernetes MariaDB Operator
-Description: A comprehensive guide to effortlessly deploy the MariaDB database on Kubernetes.
-Discover the procedure of deploying MariaDB using Kubernetes MariaDB operator.
+Description: A complete guide to effortlessly deploy the MariaDB database on Kubernetes.
+Discover the process of deploying MariaDB via Kubernetes MariaDB operator.
 alt: Kubernetes MariaDB
 date: "2023-11-22"
 ---